maurilorenzo/maurilorenzo.github.io/_pages/cv.md

 Interests and Activities
 ======
-* Reading, playing soccer, rowing.
+* Reading, running, playing soccer and rowing.